Tree names offer a slightly different take on the many nature names parents love.

 HAZEL

-A Top 100 staple from the 1890s into the 1930s, Hazel made her comeback right on time.
+A Top 100 staple from the 1890s into the 1930s, Hazel made a comeback right on time.
 Julia Roberts welcomed daughter Hazel in 2004, and John Kraskinski and Emily Blunt chose the name in early 2014.
 Factor in YA smash hit novel The Fault in Our Stars, and Hazel is flourishing.
+The hazel tree is found in Europe, North America, and Asia.

 HOLLY

 Holly’s heyday was in the 1970s and 80s.
 Farther back, Holly saw occasional use for boys.
-Today it feels like a mainstream choice for a daughter, one born around the winter holidays, maybe, or just for parents channeling the glamour of Audrey Hepburn in Breakfast at Tiffany’s.
+Today it feels like a mainstream choice for a daughter, one born around the winter holidays, thanks to the festive evergreen holly tree.
+Or maybe it appeals to parents channeling the mid-century glamour of Audrey Hepburn in Breakfast at Tiffany’s.

 JUNIPER

 Is Juniper a tree or a bush?
 Yes.
-Some are tall trees, while others are rather shrubby.
+It’s possible to find a tall juniper tree, while another might be more shrubby.
 Juniper is Jennifer’s daughter, boosted by our affection for the sound – June and Juno are also quite stylish.

 KOA